General Fertility Questions

 How is a semen analysis performed?

-A semen analysis evaluates many aspects of the semen, including the sperm, which comprises approximately 1 to 2 percent of the semen volume.
+A semen analysis at our infertility treatment clinic evaluates many aspects of the semen, including the sperm, which comprises approximately 1 to 2 percent of the semen volume.
 The remainder of the fluid is composed predominantly of secretions from other male glands.
 These secretions are also tested, as they can also affect the sperm’s movement and function.

 What is measured in a basic semen analysis?